-1. In Release 6.0 and later systems, when routing for ARS 10 and 101 equal-access calls (Interexchange Carrier or IXC) from a networked switch that is not connected to the public switched network and only has private network trunks, the private network trunks must be assigned to the main pool on the system where ARS is dialed.
+- equal-access calls (Interexchange Carrier or IXC) from a private networked switch that is not connected to the public switched network and only has private network tandem trunks, the private network tandem trunks must be assigned to the main pool on the system where ARS is dialed.
 The ARS access code for the caller's system must match that of the system where the public switched network trunks are connected.
-For this reason, consider using the same ARS access code for all systems in the private network.

-For Dial 0 and Special Numbers N11 calls routed from systems with only private trunks, the private trunks must be assigned to the main pool, and the ARS access code of the remote system must be prepended to the dialed number (see "Dial 0 Table" on page -393 and "N11 Special Numbers Tables" on page -390).
+For this reason, consider using the same ARS access code for all systems in the private network. - For Dial 0 and Special Numbers N11 calls (for example, 411 or 911) routed from systems with only private trunks, the private trunks must be assigned to the main pool, and the ARS access code of the remote system must be prepended to the dialed number (see "Dial 0 Table" on page 3-558 and "N11 Special Numbers Tables" on page 3-554).
 Therefore, ARS access codes should be the same.